gamemanual0/gm0/source/docs/appendix/glossary.rst

          10030 7 Sigma, Relic Recovery

    Servo Power Module
       A Servo Power Module (SPM) is a device made by REV Robotics that boosts the voltage that the Expansion Hub provides to a :term:`servo <Servo>`.
-The :term:`Expansion Hub's <Expansion Hub>` output for servos is 5V at 6 amps, and the SPM boosts the voltage to 6V and up to 15amps.
+The Expansion Hub's output for servos is 5V at 6 amps, and the SPM boosts the voltage to 6V and up to 15amps.

       **This is important for servos under high load conditions such as the Savox servo, as well as the VEX 393 motor.**